vanyle/vectarine/docs/user-manual.md

     if isSpacePressed then
         Graphics.drawRect(Vec.V2(0, 0), Vec.V2(0.1, 0.2), Vec4.RED)
     end

+    -- If you need to perform something only once when a key is pressed, you can use `isKeyJustPressed` if Io.isKeyJustPressed("r") then
+        Debug.print("R was just pressed!")
+    end

     -- Print pressed keys
     Debug.fprint(Io.getKeysDown())
     -- Print which mouse buttons are pressed